18 Estimating Error

 18.5 Exercises

-Exercise 18.1 (\(C_p\) and AIC) Show that in a normal linear regression model, where \(Y = X\beta + e\) and \(e \sim \normal(0, \sigma^2)\) with \(\sigma^2\) a known constant, the AIC (Definition 18.2) is equal to Mallows’s \(C_p\) (Definition 18.1), up to a constant factor that does not depend on \(X\) or \(Y\).
+Exercise 18.1 (\(C_p\) and AIC) Show that in a normal linear regression model, where \(Y = X\beta + e\) and \(e \sim \normal(0, \sigma^2)\) with \(\sigma^2\) a known constant, the AIC (Definition 18.2) is equal to Mallows’s \(C_p\) (Definition 18.1), up to constants that do not depend on \(X\) or \(Y\).

 Exercise 18.2 (College Scorecard) Let’s return to the College Scorecard data from Exercise 11.7.
 We previously used \(F\) tests to determine if polynomial terms were warranted.
 But suppose we were instead interested in predicting earnings after graduation, and simply wanted the fit that gave the best predictions.